3 min read

 Makerspaces like this one in the University's Urban Sciences Building can be places where new combinations of tech and materials come together.

-Interested in finding out more about studying Engineering at Newcastle?
+Interested in finding out more about studying engineering at Newcastle?

 Engineering shapes the future all around us.